SQream/sqream_docs/reference/sql/sql_data_types.rst

 ------------------------------------------------------------
 Integer datatypes are designed to store whole numbers.

-For information about sequences (sometimes called auto-increment or auto-numbers), see :ref:`SEQUENCE <sequence>`.
+For information about identity sequences (sometimes called auto-increment or auto-numbers), see :ref:`identity`.

 Integer types
 ^^^^^^^^^^^^^^^^^^^